joeldodson/domible/README.md

 then interfaces using that foundational piece to provide higher level abstractions to encapsulate functionality.
 It's within these abstractions I hope to include HTML/CSS/JS to generate more accessible, semantic HTML documents.

+### typing (type hints)
+First a note on my random use of python type hints.
+Since each element is a class, in theory, I could, for example, use type hints to indicate the contents of a &lt;ul> can contain only objects of type ListItem, Script, and Template (three classes defined in elements).

+I should do that, someday.

+We should be able to use typing to support using tools like mypy for checking the validity of a Python program generating HTML.

+For now, I need to get more builders working to create more sophisticated proofs of concept.

 ### elements - Create basic HTML elements.

 These are Python classes, one for each element, and are very low level.